Emmer Farro (Emmer Wheat)

 With the growing pressures of large industry modifying and hybridizing seed to meet large scale demands a trademark on our Einkorn products is one way our small farm business can communicate to our customers the standards and qualities that our products maintain.

-Einka® takes us on a culinary history to Neolithic age some, over 17,000 years ago.
+Einka® takes us on a culinary journey to the Neolithic age; over 17,000 years ago.
 It is considered to be the mother grain to Emmer.
 Wild varieties of Triticum Monoccocum can be found in Bulgaria and other parts of Eastern Europe.

 Similar to Emmer, Einka® is rich in protein, phosphorus, vitamin B6, potassium, antioxidants and amino acids.
 Einka is rich in protein-ranging up to 22%- and low in gluten with a chromosome count of 14.
-Our Einka® is 100% organic, produced from our own carefully cultivated seed, sun cured, stored onsite, and milled to order by the family who grows it.
+Our Einka® is 100% organic, nutrient dense, sun cured, stored onsite, and milled to order on our family farm.

 Heritage Dark Northern Rye